 It rained till a bit after midnight I think.
 Again, this kept it warm.
 I get up at 7:10 am and have a quick breakfast.
 I want to leave early as later I have to go into town to catch up with my Mum who has been in hospital since July.
 Only one person can visit her but she is allowed out.
 We plan to have lunch with her for her 86th birthday (next Tuesday) in the Botanic Gardens.
 I leave at 8:20 am.

 I am a bit worried that it might be very busy near Bathurst as I have to go past Mount Panorama and today the Bathurst 1000 car race is on.
 However, I see no cars or people who look like they are going there, in fact, I see far more police cars!
 COVID has hit again, apparently only 4,000 are allowed in.

 I drive non-stop home, arriving at 11:35 am.
-I have the remarkably fuel economy of 10.1 litres/100 km.
+I have the remarkably good fuel economy of 10.1 litres/100 km, of course mainly because it was mostly downhill.
 I drop Veto off and head to the train station and go into town.
 I catch up with my sisters and other family members and have a great time with Mum.

 Weather: Mostly fine, maximum of 22ÂºC

 Arrived: Home Time: 11:35 am Distance: 247 kilometres

 Litres: 114.2 (includes some before and after trip)

 Economy: 12.5 litres/100km

 Camping cost: $37